-Infection in the first 10 weeks of pregnancy causes some babies to be born with defects of the heart, eyes, ears and brain.
-Fetal death or spontaneous miscarriage can occur if the infection happens early in the pregnancy.
+If a pregnant woman is infected during the first trimester of pregnancy, this may cause some babies to be born with defects of the heart, eyes, ears and brain.
+Fetal death or spontaneous miscarriage can also occur.
 Fetal defects are rare when infection occurs after the 20th week of pregnancy.
 A baby born to a mother who was infected with rubella during pregnancy will have rubella congenital syndrome.